Jamar Wilson: National team career

 Wilson never received an invitation to play for the United States national team.
 After having received Finnish citizenship, he immediately became a potential candidate to be a member of the Finnish national team.
 He made his international debut for Finland on August 1, 2015, in a friendly match against France.

 Wilson was a member of the Finnish national team at EuroBasket 2015.
 On September 5, 2015, he debuted for the team in a 97–87 overtime loss to France in Round 1, scoring a team-high 21 points.
 In the fourth match of the group stage against Bosnia and Herzegovina, Finland won 88–59 behind Wilson's team-high 16 points.
 Over five tournament games, Wilson averaged 12.0 points, 1.6 rebounds and 2.8 assists per game.

 Personal life

 Wilson is the son of Bobby Livingston and Carolyn Wilson.
 His cousin, Dyree Wilson, was a two-time All-Metro Atlantic Athletic Conference selection at Iona College in 2000 and 2001, and his uncle, James "Pookie" Wilson, was a notable street baller in the Bronx.

 Wilson and his wife, former Finland national team player Laura Wilson (née Sario) have a daughter named Fiona.
+They had met earlier when the both were playing college basketball in the United States.
 Six months after passing the language test, Wilson received his Finnish passport in June 2015, about five years after his first public intentions to gain Finnish citizenship.